kinoeater/cafetownsend/README.md

 ### Automating an Angular Web Page by in Page Object and Cucumber hybrid Framework by the help of ngWebDriver

-## CAFETOWNSEND WEB APPLICATION QA TEST PLAN:
+## CAFETOWNSEND WEB APPLICATION TESTS:

 ## I. Introduction